thezeroalpha/vim-schemer/README.md

 # Schemer: a Vim colorscheme generator
 ## What?
 This plugin defines a much simpler language for writing colorschemes, and generates a Vim colorscheme file automatically, including all necessary boilerplate.
-It gives you an empty slate: if you don't define anything in your colors heme, you get an empty colors heme (as opposed to the default that Vim uses).
+Unlike many other such plugins, Schemer gives you an empty slate: if you don't define anything in your colorscheme, you get an empty colorscheme (as opposed to the default colors that Vim uses).
+It's written in Vim script, and has no external dependencies.

 It consists of:
 * a new filetype, 'schemer', with the extension '.schemer'
 * a command, `SchemerGenerate`, to generate a '.vim' colorscheme file from a '.schemer' file (only accessible in files with the 'schemer' filetype)
 * an autocommand for the Schemer filetype, to run `:SchemerGenerate` and switch to the colorscheme automatically, whenever a Schemer file is saved.
 Can be disabled by setting `g:schemer_no_autocmd`.
-* two `<Plug>` mappings, with no default mapping:
+* two `<Plug>` mappings, with no default key mapping:
     * `<Plug>SchemerSynstack` to echo the highlight groups of the word under the cursor
     * `<Plug>SchemerEdit` to open the '.schemer' file for the current colorscheme.
 Assumes the '.schemer' file is in ~/.vim/colors.

+The main idea of Schemer is to allow users to define a 'palette' (natural-language aliases for colors), then define the highlighting of a few 'main' elements of Vim using that palette, and finally link the highlighting of any other elements to those main elements.

+Note:
-This plugin is not meant to be compatible with everything that can run Vim.
+* This plugin is not meant to be compatible with everything that can run Vim.
+* It also may not be compatible with everyone's Vim or terminal emulator.
+  It works for me (iTerm2 on macOS & xst on Regolith Linux), but it may take some poking to make it work for you.
-If you don't set `termguicolors`, the colors used will be approximations.
-That's fine for me, but might not be fine for you.
+* If you don't set `termguicolors`, the colors used will be approximations; that's fine for me, but might not be fine for you.

-It's also likely slower and less efficient than it could be.
+* It's also likely slower and less efficient than it could be.
+* The generated colorscheme may also take longer to load, as it includes additional logic to ensure that highlight groups are getting cleared properly (though this has not been an issue for me).

 ## Why?
 I like making my own colorschemes, I don't like dealing with Vim's syntax.